derek-zhou/html_writer/README.md

  * it is pure elixir and can be refactored in any way you want
  * there is no way to write mal-formed html

-If you already have the html, just want to change some small parts into dynamic content, you prabably should stick to templates.
+If you already have the html, just want to change some small parts into dynamic contents, you prabably should stick to templates.
 If you are printing complex HTML structure that is highly dynamic, you may want to try this.

 You could probably do similiar things with Phoenix.HTML but ity is not intended to be used this way and will be very awkward.